What is Browser Caching?

 In order to leverage this powerful tool, Brilliant Directories automatically sets browser caching rules that are optimized for the software and the types of files that are used on a typical website.

-However, there is one caveat with browser caching - if you replace a file on your website with a new file of the exact same name (logo.jpg for example), and a user has the old file cached in their browser, they will not see the new version of the file until the old cached file has expired, or they manually clear their cache.
+However, there is one caveat with browser caching - if a file is replaced on the website with a new file of the exact same name (logo.jpg for example), and a user has the old file cached in their browser, they will not see the new version of the file until the old cached file has expired, or they manually clear their cache.

 Best of Both Worlds: Cache Older Files, Download Updated Files